 Add 2 tablespoons of olive oil to a large saucepan over a medium heat.
 After a few minutes, when the oil has warmed, add the chopped onion and let it become golden and translucent, 2-3 minutes.
 Next add the chopped celery and leek, stirring again and allowing to cook together for 5-8 minutes to caramelise.
 You may need to turn the heat down if it seems like it’s catching on the bottom.

 Add the chopped mushrooms and garlic and stir again.
 Turn the heat up slightly whilst stirring occasionally for a further 10 minutes, making sure the garlic doesn’t burn while the mushrooms lose their water and reduce, becoming dark brown and golden.

-Reduce the heat and add all the seasoning; the walnuts, fennel seeds, salt and pepper to taste, maple syrup, balsamic vinegar, nutritional yeast if you have it, if not a teaspoon of marmite works well for extra umami.
+Reduce the heat and add all the seasoning; the walnuts, fennel seeds, salt and pepper to taste, maple syrup, balsamic vinegar, nutritional yeast if you have it, if not a teaspoon of yeast extract such as Marmite works well for extra umami.